startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 -53) Recursive Multiply:
     Write a recursie function to multiply 2 positive integers without using the
     * operator.
-Only addition, subtraction and bitshifting but minimize ops.
+Only addition, subtraction and bit shifting but minimize ops.

     Answer: